Curriculum Leader: Mrs K Birkett

 The specification for Psychology changed in September 2015, but the department continues to follow the AQA examination board – Awarding Body: AQA: A Level (7182) and this involves a full A Level lasting two years.
 The specification has been designed to provide a broad introduction to the scope and nature of psychology as a science using a range of topics with research in context.
 The emphasis is on applying knowledge (rather than just acquiring it), thereby developing students’ transferable skills of analysis, evaluation and critical thinking.
 The department also aims to promote independence in students through active learning

-In Year 1 the topics include Social Influence, Memory, Attachment and Psychotherapy examined in paper 1 and the fundamental Approaches to Psychology, Biopsychology and Research Methods examined in paper 2.
+In Year 1 the topics include Social Influence, Memory, Attachment and Psychopathology examined in paper 1 and the fundamental Approaches to Psychology, Biopsychology and Research Methods examined in paper 2.
 Research methods is studied within the context of all areas.
-In Year 2 there are the additional aspects of Issues and Debates encompassed within Psychology, such as nature/nurture and ethics, and Biopsychology which continues an appreciation of the Biology behind this discipline.
-There are also a range of topic-based options, and possibilities for study including Relationships, Schizophrenia and Forensic Psychology.
+In Year 2 there are the additional aspects of Issues and Debates encompassed within Psychology, such as nature/nurture and ethics, and further Biopsychology which continues an appreciation of the Biology behind this discipline.
+There are also a range of topic-based options, and possibilities for study including Gender, Schizophrenia and Forensic Psychology.
 Psychological research and scientific method also feature throughout the A Level with a practical and investigative emphasis requiring some understanding of statistical analysis.
 The whole A Level is examined across three separate papers.

 Learning methods include discussions, debates, videos, individual and group presentations, class room exercises and activities.
 Students are expected to make an active contribution to whatever method is being used.
 There is a very wide syllabus to cover and students are required to carry out substantial research on their own.
 Students must be prepared to spend time reading around the subject or researching specific topics – in this way the vital skills of independent learning will be acquired and developed.